LuxoftAKutsan/sdl_evolution/proposals/nnnn-low-level-non-rpc-services.md

 Application may register on SDL custom service for data processing.

-SDL wil share this services with other registered applications.
+SDL will share these services with other registered applications.
 And transmit data across applications.

 ## Potential downsides